noah-nuebling/notes-public/mmf/MMF - Discontinuing GitHub Discussions.md

 - [x] Maybe add link between MMF 3 and MMF 2 Guides
 - [x] Translate to German
     - And polish the English text while you're at it.
-- [ ] Make sure the new .xcstrings files are all exported in our .xcloc bundles

 - [x] Maybe write (vibecode?) a script that extracts all the info from Discussions into a text files before we shut it down.
 Just so it's not completely lost to history.
     - Probably have to use graphQL API (?)

-- [ ] Go through version-2 and feature-strings-catalog branches and replace all mac-mouse-fix/discussions links with redirect.macmousefix.com/ links.
+- [x] Go through version-2 and feature-strings-catalog branches and replace all mac-mouse-fix/discussions links with redirect.macmousefix.com/ links.
     - (IIRC we have links to Discussions overview, to Guides overview, and to specific Guides.
 Plus in the Readme we have links to specific Discussion answers I gave.)

 - Transition Plan